Search

 182-12-109 << 182-12-111 >> 182-12-113

-WAC 182-12-111
+PDFWAC 182-12-111

 (1) State agencies.
 State agencies, as defined in WAC 182-12-109, are required to participate in all PEBB benefits.
 Insurance and health care contributions for ferry employees shall be governed by RCW 47.64.270.

 (2) Employer groups.
-Employer groups may apply to participate in PEBB insurance coverage for groups of employees described in subsection (a) of this section at the option of each employer group:
+Employer groups may apply to participate in PEBB insurance coverage for groups of employees described in (a)(i) of this subsection and for members of the group's governing authority as described in (a)(i), (ii), and (iii) of this subsection at the option of each employer group:

 (a) All eligible employees of the entity must transfer as a unit with the following exceptions:

-• Bargaining units may elect to participate separately from the whole group;
+(i) Bargaining units may elect to participate separately from the whole group;

-• Nonrepresented employees may elect to participate separately from the whole group provided all nonrepresented employees join as a group; and
+(ii) Nonrepresented employees may elect to participate separately from the whole group provided all nonrepresented employees join as a group; and

 (c) Employer groups participate through a contract with the authority as described in WAC 182-08-245.

-(4) The Washington health benefit exchange.
+(3) The Washington health benefit exchange.
 In addition to subsection (2) of this section, the following provisions apply:

-(a) The Washington health benefit exchange is subject to the same rules as an employing agency in chapters182-08, 182-12 and 182-16 WAC.
+(a) The Washington health benefit exchange is subject to the same rules as an employing agency in chapters 182-08, 182-12, and 182-16 WAC.

-(5) Eligible nonemployees.
+(4) Eligible nonemployees.

-(ii) Department of services for the blind will notify eligible vendors of their eligibility in advance of the date that they are eligible to apply for enrollment in PEBB insurance coverage.
+• When newly eligible: The DSB will notify eligible blind vendors of their eligibility in advance of the date they are eligible for enrollment in PEBB medical.

-(6) Individuals that are not eligible include:
+(5) Individuals and entities not eligible as employees include:

 (a) Adult family home providers as defined in RCW 70.128.010;